Thank you for the opportunity to support your development ambitions.

 Simply complete and return the attached Survey Booking Form with your payment.

-All our costs are inclusive of our time, traveling expenses and your report.
+All our costs are inclusive of our time, travelling expenses and your report.

 Inevitably… the (not so) small print